OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 ## Running the sample

-You can interact with this echo bot in Teams by sending it a message.
+You can interact with this echo skill bot in Teams by sending it a message.
 The bot will echo back the same message.

 **User Prompt:**